KendraLambillon/Tic-Tac-Toe/README.md

 # React + Vite

+I'm developing in the Front-End, I'm going to work with React, a JavaScript library and at the same time I'll discover Vite.
+I will create the tic-tac-toe game, having approached the components, the rendering, the React.fragment, the props and the hook useState.

+ENJOY THE GAME!

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: